syncfusion-content/asp.netwebforms-docs/aspnet/Kanban/Editing.md

 </tr>
 <tr>
 <td>
-Update, Insert, Remove, Bulk Update, Bulk Insert
+Update, Insert, Remove, Crud Update(Multiple cards data will be passed to the server when drag and drop enabled with priority.)
 </td>
 <td>
 Changed values,